nv-edwli/rag/workbench/README.md

 1. On the **File Browser**, locate the ``variables.env`` file.

 1. From the hamburger menu, select **Edit**.
-Comment out the overriding environment variables.
+Comment out the overriding variables for Build endpoints.

 1. Select ``ingest``, ``rag``, ``vectordb``, and ``local`` compose profiles from the dropdown under the **Compose** section.